Nacissela Maurício

 Nacissela Cristina de Oliveira Maurício (born 2 June 1980) is a former Angolan professional basketball player.
-A 6'3/1.88m power forward, Maurício plays at club level for Angolan side Primeiro de Agosto.
+Maurício plays as power forward at club level for Angolan side Primeiro de Agosto.
 Mauricio was also a member of the Angola women's national basketball team at the FIBA Africa Championship for Women 2007 and FIBA World Olympic Qualifying Tournament for Women 2008.
 She was part of the Angolan team that participated in the 2012 Summer Olympics.
 Mauricio has played professionally in Spain and Portugal.